-Ryan Sherrard is an Economist at Intensity, LLC with expertise in labor economics, applied econometrics, policy evaluation, and the economics of crime.
+Ryan Sherrard has expertise in labor economics, applied econometrics, policy evaluation, and the economics of crime.

 Much of Dr. Sherrard’s research has focused on using applied econometrics to analyze the relationships between the criminal justice system, public policy, and the labor market.
 In one paper, currently under revision at the Journal of Public Economics, Dr. Sherrard evaluated the impact of “Ban the Box” policies on criminal recidivism rates.
 He used a staggered-adoption difference-in-difference framework to evaluate the effect of restricting employer access to applicants’ criminal history on recidivism for ex-offenders by race.